alexjlockwood/ShapeShifter/README.md

   1. First install [`Node.js`](https://nodejs.org/) and [`npm`](https://www.npmjs.com/).

-  2. Clone the repository and in the root directory, run:
+  2. Install the Angular client with:

     ```
+    npm install -g @angular/cli
+    ```

+  3. Clone the repository and in the root directory, run:

+    ```
     $ npm install
     ```

-  3. To build and serve the web app locally, run:
+  4. To build and serve the web app locally, run:

     ```
     $ ng serve